tdw33/Dungeon-Java-Game/docs/0-manuals/3-user-manual.md

 ## Placing block:

-Through out the game you will need to place blocks to reach areas.
+Throughout the game, you will need to place blocks to reach areas.
 All you need to do is press ‘Q’ to place a block to the left or ‘E’ to place right.
 From here it up to you to imagine how you can place the blocks together.
 Remember, you can always change the block by going to the inventory screen.
 Make sure to check the GIF to see placing.

 Click [here](https://github.bath.ac.uk/Team-Cyan/Dungeon/blob/user-manual/doc/6-user-manual/gifs/place_left.gif) to see place left